 Now add your squid into the cure and allow to sit overnight and you’re ready to fish.

-Using your squid while Twitching for Salmon.
-Squid is already pretty tough but the curing makes it not only tougher but enhances its smell while adding the krill and egg smell overwhelming the salmon making your jig irresistible.
 With your squid cut into skinny lengths you can now add to your jig.
 I like to cut my squid strips down to about 2” lengths.
 I now take the squid and simply push the tip of the squid onto my hook roughly a ¼ inch from the end of the strip.
 This will allow the squid strip to lay right along the tail and move with the tail not impeding the hook from sticking the salmon but all along adding the smell that salmon crave.
-As more and more fisherman find out about twitching for salmon, it is these a little additions that will help you catch more salmon this fall.
-Now go get yourself some fresh squid and grab some Pautzke product and catch more salmon.